 - the length of the presentation and whether this includes time for questions.

-- the facilities and visual aids available: flipchart, presentation software, laptop, internet access, etc.
+- the facilities and visual aids available: flipchart, the software available, laptop, wifi access etc.

-- who you will be speaking to and their level of knowledge and expertise.
+- who you will be speaking to and their level of knowledge and expertise in the subject.
 This will help you pitch your talk at the right level.
 If you are presenting the results to a case study, the assessors often play the role of a client or board of directors and you should tailor your content appropriately.

-Most of the message of your talk will be transmitted non-verbally.
+Most of the message of your talk will be transmitted by how you say it.

 - A welcoming smile is good for both you and the audience.